 Utilities are not usually included in the advertised monthly rental price and will need to be paid for separately, so newcomers will need to account for these additional costs in their monthly budget.

-Cost of transportation in Detroit
+Cost of transport in Detroit

 Most of Detroit's residents usually own a car, although motor insurance is notoriously expensive.
 New arrivals should also budget for petrol (gas), as Detroit is a large city and they may find themselves driving long distances.